-We will record your complaint in our central register and open a separate file for your complaint.
+- We will record your complaint in our central register and, if necessary, open a separate file for your complaint.

-We will then investigate your complaint.
-This will normally involve passing your complaint to our Client Care partner/member, Faheem Ali, who will review your matter file and speak to the member of staff who acted for you.
+- We will then investigate your complaint.
+This will normally involve passing your complaint to our Client Care partner/member, John Hirst, or delegated to an independent complaints handler who will review your matter file and speak to the member of staff who acted for you.

-If you do not want a meeting or it is not possible, Faheem Ali will send you a detailed reply to your complaint, including his suggestions for resolving the matter.
-He will do this within 28 days of sending you the acknowledgement letter.
+- John Hirst will send you a detailed reply to your complaint, including his suggestions for resolving the matter.
+He will do this within 42 days of sending you the acknowledgement letter.

 - If you are still not satisfied, you can contact the Legal Ombudsman at PO Box 6806, Wolverhampton WV1 9WJ about your complaint.
 Any complaint to the Legal Ombudsman must usually be made within six months of the date of our final decision on your complaint but for further information, you should contact the Legal Ombudsman on 0300 555 0333 or email them at firstname.lastname@example.org.

 - Ordinarily you can also ask the Legal Ombudsman to investigate your complaint if you are referring your complaint within either 6 years of the problem happening, or 3 years from when you found out about it.